VIDA-NYU/alpha-automl/README.md

 docker build -t alpha-automl:latest-jupyterhub --target alpha-automl-jupyterhub .
 ```
 See also the documentation on how to setup Alpha-AutoML + JupyterHub on [Kubernetes](https://github.com/VIDA-NYU/alpha-automl/tree/devel/kubernetes).

+## Disclaimer
+The development of AlphaAutoML was supported by the DARPA D3M Program.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.